-The attention to detail was apparent from the single player’s opening cinematic, which looks identical to the original anime.
-The premise is as ridiculous as you’d expect: a bunch of baddies have appeared and are trying to muck with history to ensure the heroes lose.
-It’s your job as a member of an elite group of time cops to make sure they don’t succeed and that Dragon Ball’s history remains untainted.
+Xenoverse 2 is, at its heart, an open-world battle RPG designed from the ground up to deliver that sense of nostalgia to Dragon Ball fans.
+The premise is as ridiculous as you’d expect: a bunch of baddies appear and are trying to muck with history to ensure the heroes lose.
+It’s your job as a member of an elite group of Time Patrollers to ensure they don’t succeed, and that Dragon Ball’s history remains untainted.

-Squealing with excitement after the opening cinematic, I was thrown into the character-creation system, which is pretty darned robust.
-You can choose your race, which includes everything from Saiyans to humans and Freezer-folk.
-From there you can edit your face, hair style, height and body type as you see fit.
+The character-creation system adds to that premise.
+You can choose your race, which includes everything from Saiyans to humans and Freeza folk, and from there you can edit your face, hair style, height and body type as you see fit.

-Combat works in exactly the same way it has in past Dragon Ball titles, which is no bad thing.
-It’s basically an accurate simulation of the anime series, so unlike traditional beat-’em-ups, such as Mortal Kombat and Street Fighter, in Xenoverse fights happen in 3D arenas and can involve multiple enemies and allies at once.
+Combat is pretty much a carbon copy of the anime series, so unlike in traditional beat-’em-ups, such as Mortal Kombat and Street Fighter, in Xenoverse fights happen in 3D arenas and can involve multiple enemies and allies at once.

 From the start your character is gifted with enough abilities to give Superman a run for his money – you’ll be able to fly, launch energy balls, teleport and punch your way through solid steel.

 As a result, fights are lightning-fast and victory hinges on perfect timing and Ki management.
 Ki is the fuel used for special super-attacks, such as Goku’s Kamehameha or Krillin’s Destructo Disc.